 - Deep laceration

-Note that an injury is deemed severe as long as it requires medical attention, or it prevents you from undertaking your routine.
-Also, it is essential to understand that even if you are involved in an accident while under the influence, and someone is injured, but it turns out it is your first offense, you will be charged with a misdemeanor DUI.
+Note that an injury is deemed severe as long as it requires medical attention for a laceration at a minimum to broken bones as a maximum.
+Also, it is essential to understand that if you are involved in an accident while under the influence of drugs or alcohol, and someone is injured, you could still be charged with a felony DUI even if it is your first offense.
 The penalties will increase depending on your priors.
-If you already have three previous convictions and you are arrested for a fourth one, the charge will be a felony whether there were injuries sustained or not.
+If you already have three previous convictions and you are arrested for a fourth DUI within 10 years of your first conviction, the charge will be a felony whether there were injuries sustained or not.

 DUI with Fatality